 Q) Are automated gates safe?

 Automated gates are classed under EU legislation as ‘machines’ and must comply with strict health and safety guidelines.
-Our low voltage, 24V automation kits are safe and offer an obstacle detection feature, to prevent accidents.
-You can also adjust the gate opening and closing speeds to further increase safety.
+When choosing your automation kit look for a kit that offers an obstacle detection feature, to prevent accidents and which also has adjustable gate opening and closing speeds to further increase safety.

 Q) How do I maintain my gates and railings?